startupjs/startupjs/README.md

 ## Quick start

-1. Initialize a new boilerplate project
+1. Initialize a new boilerplate project.
+Change `myapp` to your project name (use lower case)

 ```
 npx startupjs init myapp --version=next && cd myapp